 To view this video on our YouTube channel, please click here.

-Even as a financial advisor, I will admit that I am constantly learning about new perspectives on personal finance, economics, and entrepreneurship.
+As a financial advisor, I am constantly learning about new perspectives on personal finance, economics, and entrepreneurship.
 Here are five books that add something beyond the conventional wisdom.

 #1 The Fish that Ate the Whale